Graphical tools for selecting conditional instrumental sets: Discussion

 \section{Discussion}

-In this paper we focus on the two-stage least squares estimator in linear structural equation models.
-However, there are other popular alternative instrumental variable estimators, such as the LIML and the JIVE estimator \citep{anderson1949estimation,phillips1977bias,angrist1999jackknife} among others \citep{okui2012doubly,vansteelandt2018improving,emmenegger2021regularizing}.
-It would be interesting to try and generalize our results to such alternative estimators and beyond the linear setting.
+There are many instrumental variable estimators other than the two-stage least squares estimator, such as the limited information maximum likelihood and the jackknife instrumental variables estimator we considered in our simulation study, which were developed for settings with many weak instruments.
+It would be interesting to try to generalize our results to a broad class of alternative instrumental variable estimators and beyond the linear setting with a fixed number of instruments.

-Finally, we would like to point out three other interesting avenues for future research: First, is it possible to graphically characterize when an asymptotically optimal valid conditional instrumental set exists \citep[cf.][]{runge2021necessary}?
-Second, does there exist a valid conditional instrumental set that is graphically optimal and has maximal conditional instrumental strength?
+Finally, we would like to point out four other interesting avenues for future research: First, to graphically characterize when an asymptotically optimal linearly valid conditional instrumental set exists \citep[cf.][]{runge2021necessary}.
+Second, to graphically characterize a linearly valid conditional instrumental set that is graphically optimal and has maximal conditional instrumental strength.
 As the finite sample efficiency of our estimators appears to be more vulnerable to a small conditional instrumental strength than a large residual variance (see Section \ref{sec:simulations}), such a tuple might be a good alternative to $(Z^o,W^o)$, especially in small samples.
-Third, is it possible to generalize Theorem \ref{theorem:CIVcomparison} such that it covers all cases where we can use the graph to decide which of two valid conditional instrumental sets provides the smaller asymptotic variance, that is, derive a necessary and sufficient graphical criterion?
+Third, to generalize Theorem \ref{theorem:CIVcomparison} such that it covers all cases where we can use the graph to decide which of two linearly valid conditional instrumental sets provides the smaller asymptotic variance, that is, derive a necessary and sufficient graphical criterion.
+Fourth, to generalize the paper's results and in particular Theorem \ref{theorem:graphical valid CIS} to the setting where $X$ and $Y$ are sets.